appoll/docs/docs/networkserver.md

 disruptions and recover from an existing state after an update or a maintainance activity.

 A network server is associated to a broker.
-The broker is forwarding, queuing and dispatching packets whereas the network server interpret them when necessary.
+The broker is forwarding, queuing and dispatching packets whereas the network server interprets them when necessary.
 Because a network server is only having interactions with a dedicated broker, the set broker + network server could be seen as one unique component with a bigger but well-defined set of responsibilities.
-This also implies that a given network server only have one and only one correspondent.
-There is no transversal communication between network server.
+This also implies that a given network server only has one and only one correspondent.
+There is no transversal communication between network servers.
 The storage isn't distributed over the network but rather fragmented over it.

 <span class="label label-info">discussion</span>